Kensington Palace has stood by the British Royal family since the 17th century.

 Kensington Palace hours

-The last entry is always 90 minutes before closure.
+The last entry is at 3 pm.

 Best time to visit Kensington Palace